ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/3rd Level/Construct Abomination Structure.md

 - **Duration**:
 	- Channeled, up to 24 hours. (+24 hours)
 - **Effects**:
 	- You create a structure out of [[Abomination Matter]] centered at a target point.
 This structure has all physical attributes of its counterpart but cannot perform magical effects or effects which rely on mechanites.
-The structure lasts for the duration of the psycast before deforming back into [[Abomination Matter]].
+The structure lasts for the duration of this psycast before deforming back into [[Abomination Matter]].
 	- The gesture component of this psycast does not need to be satisfied during the cast and active phases to channel it.
 - **Stats**:
 	- None.